Skip to Main Content

 A common challenge when beginning to write a research paper is determining how to narrow down your topic.

-Even if your professor gives you a topic to study, it will seldom be specific enough that you will not have to narrow it down, at least to some degree.
+Even if your professor gives you a topic to study, it will likely be so broad that you will have to narrow it down, at least to some degree.

 A topic is too broad to be manageable when you find that you have too many different, conflicting or only remotely related ideas.